 - HDFC Bank, and many more.

-GDRs are usually issued by companies from developing and emerging markets because they can offer relatively higher growth than developed economies and therefore, can attract more investors.
+Companies usually issue GDRs from developing and emerging markets because they can offer relatively higher growth than developed economies and, therefore, attract more investors.

 Characteristics of Global Depository Receipts

 - Exchange-Traded – Global Depository Receipts are exchange-traded instruments.
 The intermediary buys a bulk quantity of a foreign company and creates the GDRs, which are then traded on the local stock exchange.
-Since GDRs are for multiple countries, they can trade on various stock exchanges at the same time.
+Since GDRs are for multiple countries, they can trade on various stock exchanges simultaneously.

-- Conversion Ratio – The Conversion Ratio, which means the number of shares of a company that one GDR holds can be anything ranging from a fraction to a very high number.
-It depends on the type of investors that the intermediary is planning to target.
-Usually, one GDR certificate holds 10 shares.
+- Conversion Ratio – The Conversion Ratio, which means the number of shares of a company that one GDR holds, can be anything ranging from a fraction to a very high number.
+It depends on the type of investors the intermediary is planning to target.
+Usually, one GDR certificate holds ten shares.
 But the range is flexible.

-- Price Based on Underlying – The price of a GDR is based on the price of the shares that it holds.
+- Price Based on Underlying – The price of a GDR is based on the price of the shares it holds.
 The price also depends on the supply and demand of a particular GDR, which can be managed.
-The intermediary might price it a touch higher than just the value of the securities in terms of transaction costs, etc., to make a profit for being the intermediary.
+The intermediary might price it a touch higher than just the value of the securities in terms of transaction costs, etc., to profit from being the intermediary.

 Advantages of Global Depository Receipts

 The following are the advantages of global depository receipts(GDR)

-- Liquidity – Global Depository Receipts are liquid instruments that are traded on stock exchanges.
+- Liquidity – Global Depository Receipts are liquid instruments traded on stock exchanges.
 The liquidity can be managed by managing the supply-demand of the instruments.

 - Access to Foreign Capital – GDRs have emerged as one of the essential mechanisms to raise capital from foreign markets in today’s world.
-The securitization process is being carried out by big names such as JP Morgan, Deutsche, Citibank, etc. It is giving companies all over the world access to foreign capital through a relatively simpler mechanism.
-It is also helping companies increase their worldwide visibility by issuing GDRs in multiple countries.
+The securitization process is carried out by big names such as JP Morgan, Deutsche, Citibank, etc. It is giving companies worldwide access to foreign capital through a relatively simpler mechanism.
+It is also helping companies increase their worldwide visibility by issuing GDRs in multiple countries